Dubzyy/vrhost-lab/README.md

 ## 📖 Overview

-VRHost Lab is a lightweight, web-based platform for managing virtual network labs.
-It provides an intuitive interface for creating, managing, and accessing network routers through your browser - perfect for studying for certifications like JNCIS-SP, CCNA, or building complex network topologies for testing.
+VRHost Lab is a lightweight, web-based platform for managing multi-vendor virtual network labs.
+It provides an intuitive interface for creating, managing, and accessing Juniper and Cisco routers through your browser - perfect for studying for certifications like JNCIS-SP, CCNA, or building complex network topologies for testing.

 **Think EVE-NG/GNS3, but modern, lightweight, and built from the ground up for ease of use.**

 ### 🎯 Why VRHost Lab?

+- ✅ **Multi-vendor support** - Juniper vSRX and Cisco CSR1000v ready to go
 - ✅ **One-command installation** - Up and running in under 5 minutes
 - ✅ **Browser-based console** - No SSH client needed, access routers directly in your browser
 - ✅ **Interactive topology view** - Visual network diagrams that update in real-time
 - ✅ **Modern tech stack** - FastAPI backend + React frontend = fast and responsive
-- ✅ **Multi-vendor ready** - Juniper support now, Cisco IOSv coming soon
 - ✅ **Open source** - Free to use, modify, and contribute

 ---